 You might be surprised how much of your day-to-day expenditures are deductible as business expenses, especially in the early going as you’re setting up your company and shelling out hundreds and perhaps thousands of dollars to outfit things.
 “You always underestimate what you spend in cash,” insists Rosenberg, who is based in Northridge, Calif.

 On the other hand, a gigantic trap for home business owners is trying to deduct an entire expense as if it is attributable only to the business, when that just isn’t the case.
 For example, you may use your PC 12 hours a day for your company; but if your kids also use it in the evening to play video games, you should keep a log to detail the different uses, and you can deduct the percentage of time that you’re using the equipment.

-Planning errands with taxes in mind
+Planning errands with tax write-offs in mind

 One way that IRS rules favor a home-based business is that you can deduct the expense of the first mile that you drive away from your house each day, whereas people who aren’t self-employed can’t deduct their commuting expenses.
 So take biggest advantage of this provision by stitching a business component into each trip even if you’re going to run some personal errands along the way.

 “I have always had a post-office box and make sure that I fit as many stops along the way as I can when I go pick up my mail every day,” says Shel Horowitz, a Hadley, Mass.-based marketing consultant who has worked at home for a quarter-century.

 A home business offers plenty of lifestyle-related advantages, but it also benefits from some great potential tax write-offs.
 Take the time to learn more about them and maximize your home-based business’s financial success.

 As always, StartupNation highly recommends that you consult a professional tax accountant before taking any of these deductions or write-offs.
 StartupNation is not licensed to provide tax advice, and cannot make tax recommendations for individual small business owners .